Change Your Breath From Bad to Good

 Bad breath usually happens after eating heavy-smelling food like garlic or in the morning after waking up.
 Some other causes of temporary halitosis include drinking alcohol or coffee, smoking cigarettes.

-You may not be aware of your own halitosis but you may learn about it from a relative, a friend or colleague.
+You may not be aware of your own halitosis but you may learn about it from a relative, a friend, or a colleague.
 This often makes people feel discomfort and shame.
 In severe cases, bad breath can negatively affect personal relationships and a person’s quality of life.

 Fortunately, this problem is not difficult to cure completely.
 Good oral care habits, frequent visits to the dentist, and avoiding bad breath factors (some medications, foods, etc.) can make your breath feel fresher.